-Mitticool is clay-based evaporation refrigerator that does not require electricity.
+Mitticool is a clay-based evaporation refrigerator that does not require electricity.

 Mitticool is a natural refrigerator made entirely from clay to store vegetables, fruits, milk and also for cooling water.
 It provides natural coolness to the stored material without requiring any electricity or any other artificial form of energy.
 Composed of various clay chambers, water from an upper chamber drips down the sides of the unit and evaporates, thereby removing heat from the inside out.

 MittiCool target users are individuals that are part of the rural, off grid, low-income economic segment.
 Interview with representative

 5000 units have been sold as of October 2013.
 Interview with representative

 Length of time it takes to cool products, measured in hours